ckvj/crypto-analysis/README.md

 |2021-09-27T01:46:03.000Z|BUY|NFT_NAME|1|USD|4000|4000|

 # Usage
-- crypto-tax is a package which can can be utilized to import and process trades
+- cryptotax is a package which can can be utilized to import and process trades
-- main.py imports and prints sale_list and annual_summary to the temrinal
+- call 'python3 -m cryptotax PATH/TO/YOUR/CONFIG/FILE' to print list of sale events and annual summary to the terminal
 - User can also download sale log and annual summary as csv